🔬 Myths About Salt: Is It Really That Bad?

 Myth #1: Sea/Pink/Black Salt is Healthier Than Regular Table Salt

 This is perhaps the most successful marketing gimmick.
-Yes, these types of salt contain impurities of other minerals (potassium, magnesium, iron) in addition to NaCl, which give them their color and a slightly different taste.
+Yes, these types of salt contain trace amounts of other minerals (potassium, magnesium, iron) in addition to NaCl, which give them their color and slightly different taste.
 But their quantity is negligible and has no significant impact on health.
 Any salt is 97-99% sodium chloride.
 Paying extra for “beneficial trace elements” in Himalayan salt is like trying to quench your thirst by licking a cactus in the desert.
-Choose any salt you like based on taste and budget, but remember: its core and its effect on blood pressure are exactly the same.
+Choose any salt based on your taste and budget, but remember: its core component and its effect on blood pressure are exactly the same.

 Myth #2: To Be Healthy, You Must Completely Eliminate Salt

 As we found out in the first part, this is not only unhelpful but also dangerous.
 The condition where the sodium level in the blood drops below normal is called hyponatremia.
 Its symptoms include headache, nausea, confusion, and in severe cases, seizures and coma.
-Of course, it’s hard to get to this state in normal life, but with certain diuretics, kidney problems, or extreme physical exertion (like marathon runners who drink a lot of plain water and lose salt through sweat), it’s quite possible.
+Of course, it’s difficult to reach this state in normal life, but it’s quite possible when taking certain diuretics, with kidney problems, or during extreme exertion (e.g., for marathon runners who drink a lot of plain water and lose salt through sweat).

 Myth #3: If I Can’t Taste Salt, It Means There’s Little Salt in the Product

 Our taste buds are easily fooled.
 Sugar, fats, and various flavorings are excellent at masking salt.
-Many sweet breakfast cereals, desserts, and even yogurts contain salt to balance the taste.
-Therefore, the only reliable way is to read the labels.
+Many sweet breakfast cereals, desserts, and even cottage cheese products contain salt to balance the flavor.
+Therefore, the only reliable method is to read the labels.

-Part 4: How Much is Too Much, and What to Do?
+Part 4: How Much and What to Do?

 The WHO recommends that adults consume no more than 5 grams of salt per day.
 This is about one level teaspoon.
-This includes all salt, including the hidden kind.
+This includes all salt, including hidden salt.

 - Cook at home.
 This is the main and most effective advice.
-Only then can you fully control how much salt goes onto your plate.
+It’s the only way you can fully control how much salt goes on your plate.

 - Read labels.
 Pay attention to the sodium content per 100g of the product.
 To convert sodium to salt, multiply the amount by 2.5.